Instant coffee: History

 A concentrated coffee/milk/sugar mixture was produced for the Union army during the American Civil War under the name Essence of Coffee, a teaspoonful of which was mixed with a cup of hot water.
 It had the consistency of axle grease, and proved so unpopular with the troops that it was soon discontinued.
-The brand Camp Coffee, a coffee and chicory essence, was first produced in 1876 by Paterson & Sons Ltd in Scotland.
+The brand Camp Coffee, a liquid coffee and chicory essence, was first produced in 1876 by Paterson & Sons Ltd in Scotland.

-The invention for instant or soluble coffee was filed 28 January 1889 and patented in 1890, by David Strang of Invercargill, New Zealand, under patent number 3518.
-It was sold under the trading name Strang's Coffee citing the patented "Dry Hot-Air" process.
+The invention for powdered soluble instant coffee was filed on 28 January 1889 and patented in 1890, by David Strang of Invercargill, New Zealand, under patent number 3518, and sold as "Strang's Soluble Coffee Powder", citing the patented "Dry Hot-Air" process.
 Some modern sources have credited French humorist and writer Alphonse Allais with the invention.

-The invention was previously attributed to Satori Kato, a Japanese scientist working in Chicago in 1901.
+The invention had previously been attributed to Satori Kato, a Japanese scientist working in Chicago in 1901.
 Kato introduced the powdered substance in Buffalo, New York, at the Pan-American Exposition.
 George Constant Louis Washington developed his own instant coffee process shortly thereafter, and first marketed it commercially (1910).
-The Nescafé brand, which introduced a more advanced coffee refining process, was launched in 1938.

-High-vacuum freeze-dried coffee was developed shortly after World War II, as an indirect result of wartime research into other areas.
-The National Research Corporation (NRC) was formed in Massachusetts as a process-development company employing high-vacuum technology.
-It developed high-vacuum processes to produce penicillin, blood plasma, and streptomycin for US military use.
-As the war ended, NRC looked to adapt its processes for peacetime uses.
-It formed Florida Foods Corporation to produce concentrated orange juice powder and originally sold its product to the United States Army.
-That company later changed its name to Minute Maid.
+The product was expensive in relation to its quality however, and had the disadvantage of being highly hygroscopic.

+In the 1938 Nestlé produced a more stable, free-flowing instant coffee powder under the Nescafé brand.
+It had previously not been possible to spray dry coffee extract due to its high levels of low molecular weight sugars and acids.
+These cause the spray dried powder to become sticky and clump into a paste.
+The Nestlé product, developed by a Swiss chemist Max Morgenthaler, was composed of 50% soluble coffee solids and 50% maltodextrins.
+The presence of maltodextrins permitted spray drying into a stable powder.
+Nescafé instant coffee became known world-wide during the Second World War through inclusion in the rations of the US Army.
+After the war, other companies began to manufacture soluble coffee, for example Douwe Egberts Moccona, and consumption increased rapidly.

+In the 1950s, General Foods introduced an instant coffee product made from 100% coffee solids without the need for added carbohydrates such as maltodextrins.
+By extracting coffee with water at high temperature (up to 175°C) and under pressure, larger polysaccharide carbohydrates naturally present in the coffee beans are released.
+These larger polysaccharides in the coffee extract facilitate spray drying without the need to add maltodextrins.
+The resulting instant coffee may be described as pure soluble coffee.
+Early spray dried instant coffee powders had small particle size and were quite dusty.
+Agglomeration of spray dried coffee has been used since around 1968 to form the instant coffee into granules.

+The first freeze-dried instant coffee was launched in 1963 by General Foods under the brand Maxwell House.
+From the mid 1960s, techniques of capturing aroma compounds from the roasting and extraction of coffee and then adding them back to the finished product were introduced by manufacturers to improve the flavour of instant coffee.